mircealungu/se-course-best-practices/example-documents/README.md

   - e.g. did you deploy a web server, an App to the AppStore/Google Play Store
   - Did you use continuous integration and/or a build server?
 - Lessons learned during development
-- The architectural structure of your project (Visuals are highly appreciated here!!)
+- The architectural structure of your project (visuals are highly appreciated here!!)
 - The most elegant design aspect of your code
   - i.e. which is your most elegant solution to a coding problem you had?